LAKE GUNTERSVILLE BASS MASTERS-MADISON

 A. Tournament Schedule and Lake Selection Procedure

-1. The Tournament Committee will pick the lakes to be fished for each month and present the list to the club at the October club meeting.
+1. The Tournament Committee will pick the lakes to be fished for each month.
+The TC will pick 6 lakes for the first 6 months of the club year starting in November and then pick the next 6 lakes to be fished in April of the following year.
+The list will be presented to the club at the October and April club meetings.
 There will be no changes to the tournament lakes picked or the dates to be fished for any reason except for Safety Concerns.
 Any changes for safety concerns will be the sole responsibility of the Tournament Director and/or the Tournament Committee.

 B. There will be twelve (12) regular draw tournaments per year.
 These tournaments may be one or two day events selected by the Tournament Committee.